-Do you wish your kids would eat more veggies but you just can’t get your picky eater to try them?
-Well, today Kate Trout is sharing with us 3 Simple Tips To Get Your Picky Eater to Eat More Veggies.
+Do you wish your kids would eat veggies but you just can’t get your picky eaters to try them?
+Well, today Kate Trout is sharing with us 3 Simple Tips To Get Picky Eaters to Eat Veggies.
 She is the author behind Maternity Glow, A New Mom’s Guide to Figuring it All Out.
-She is also Mom to two of cutest little kids and a pro at getting her picky eaters to eat more veggies.
+She is also Mom to two of cutest little kids and a pro at getting her picky eaters to eat veggies.

 Do you have a toddler who refuses to eat anything other than mac and cheese and chicken nuggets?

 Having a picky eater for a toddler is no fun.
 Trust me, I should know.